colosseum-wiot/user-documentation/docs/source/reservations/using_srn_reservation.rst

 Logging on to an SRN
 ~~~~~~~~~~~~~~~~~~

 A user can log into the SRNs specified in the reservation response only through the SSH gateway.
-Users must have :doc:`Uploaded SSH Public Keys <upload_ssh_keys>` to the website and are recommended to have a :doc:`SSH Proxy Setup <ssh_proxy_setup>`.
+Users must have :doc:`Uploaded SSH Public Keys </getting_started/upload_ssh_keys>` to the website and are recommended to have a :doc:`SSH Proxy Setup </getting_started/ssh_proxy_setup>`.

-See the instruction for :doc:`Logging into an SRN <logging_into_an_srn>`.
+See the instruction for :doc:`Logging into an SRN </getting_started/logging_into_an_srn>`.

 Accessing Network Storage from an SRN
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~